drewtu2/selected_classwork/README.md

 `<semester taken>_<course number>_<project name>`

-Each project contains a README with explains more about the project and/or the report written about the project.
+Each project contains a README which explains more about the assignment and/or the report written about the project.
+There is also an assignment (.mkd or .pdf) file that has the assignment instructions.
+In some projects the REAME may just be the assignment.

 ## Table of Contents:
 | Project                           | Language | Description                              |